MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 ![Box of cervical rib fragments](figures/export/cervical-rib-box.jpeg)

 > **Figure X.** NHMUK PV R5937, "The Archbishop", cervical ribs and fragments.
 In the middle of the bottom part of the illustration is left cervical rib X1 (see below), here seen in dorsomedial view with anterior to the bottom right; at the top right, just below the horizontal rib shaft, is right cervical rib X2 (see below), here seen in dorsomedial view with anterior to the left; at the bottom left, to the left of X1, is right cervical rib X3 (see below), here seen in dorsomedial view with anterior to the left.
 Elsewhere in the box are fragments of rib shaft, some of which may belong to X1, X2 or X3.

+XXX These are described as ossified tendons and were long.
+Rescore the character for CR length.

 XXX To follow